Webpot-enterprise/Webpot-Store/updates.md

 basic template: contact us today button connect karna or upar navigation mein se contact nikal dena ka , change the basic corp to basic web pot section sync with other to services premium mein cyberpunk, relaistic black and chromeistic, blured background dont add a border in every service template where you change the theme of the website or the brand color or the vibe check .. remove border from their

+new updates
+change the gmails and support in all templates back to webpot pe 2 arrows hai single karde kar itna baki ka batata